The Lazy Person’s Guide to Exercise

 7 Ways to Motivate to Exercise

 - Bring your workout clothes to work.
 The odds of exercising after you come home are slight.
 The couch, the kitchen, the family beckon.
 Bring your clothes to work.
 Exercise at lunch.
 Or change into your workout clothes at work and stop at a park or gym and exercise before you get home.
 Make it easier and you will improve your chances of exercising.
+If you feel good and look good in what you wear, this can make a huge difference in how you approach your fitness regime.
+If you’re looking for workout apparel, Ryderwear has some stylish womens workout shorts along with other items over on their website.

 - Schedule your workout.
 Don’t leave exercise to chance.
 Make it as important as your other commitments and add it to your calendar.
 Twenty to thirty minutes a day is enough to improve your fitness and health.
 Place the workout in your calendar so you don’t schedule other business where your exercise goes.